The News, Thomas Wolfe, and 1939 Poland

 if you have three kids, you say, well, we have enough people here.

-We have people that we've audited that speak our language, that were born here, that are natural.
+We have people that we've audited that speak our language, that are born here, that are natural.
+And we're not going to bring in a bunch of people.

 We don't know who they are.

 We don't know if they're healthy.
+We don't know if they're criminal.

-We don't want people, the first thing you do is break our laws because then they'll break the second thing is stay here and break their laws.
+We don't want people, the first thing you do is break our laws, because then they'll break, the second thing is stay here and break their laws.

 And